-6 In this chapter the term 3rd Party Logistics ("3PL") is used interchangeably with Logistics Service Provider("LSP") and Integrated Logistics Provider ("ILP") to mean a company offering an array of logistics services, such as transportation, warehousing, custom brokerage, forwarding, return management, part distribution, etc.
+&lt;sup>2 In this paper the term 3rd Party Logistics ("3PL") is used interchangeably with Logistics Service Provider ("LSP") and Integrate Logistics Provider ("ILP") to mean a company offering an array of logistics services, such as transportation, warehousing, custom brokerage, forwarding, return management, part distribution, etc.

-7 Unfortunately, however, trade and economic data can usually be obtained only by province, municipality, state, or country.
+&lt;sup>3 Unfortunately, however, trade and economic data can usually be obtained only by province, municipality, state, or country.